Statistics (STAT)

 Can enroll if Level is Rackham or Graduate

-STAT 597 Ind Studies in Statistics 1 to 3 Credit Hours
+STAT 597 Independent Study in Statistics 1 to 3 Credit Hours

-Independent Study in statistics for topics at the graduate level.
-Topics and objectives chosen bt agreement between students and instructor.
+This course is an independent study in statistics topics at the graduate level.
+Topics and objectives are chosen by agreement between students and the instructor.
+(OC).

 *An asterisk denotes that a course may be taken concurrently.